Guided an EU institution on how to make their technology guide actually useful for the people landing on it.

 - Trade-off accepted: The breadcrumb is local to the guide; a fully shared cross-site breadcrumb is a later-phase recommendation.

-- Resulting implication: Users understand the relationship to the wider portal without requiring technical unification.
+- Result: Users understand the relationship to the wider portal without requiring technical unification.

 - Options considered: Add AI UX features; do nothing; build a structured source of truth that can be referenced reliably.